Public procurement challenges: Update on recent casesPrint publication

 There is a delicate balance to be struck between disclosing documents relevant to the issues in dispute, for example to enable the claimant to plead its case properly, and maintaining the confidentiality of bidders’ commercially sensitive information.
 The Marston decision reiterates the fact that, while the court will take account of the issue of confidentiality, confidentiality is not a bar to disclosure.
 The Bombardier decision reiterates that the need to protect confidential information must be balanced by the basic principle of open justice.

 There are a variety of measures which can be put in place to deal appropriately with confidential documents, both pre-action and post-commencement of proceedings, including the use of redactions and confidentiality rings and undertakings.
-The Technology and Construction Court’s Guidance Note on Procedures for Public Procurement Cases sets out guidance on these issues, including catering for interested parties and the approach parties should take in providing one another with information, taking into account any genuine concerns with regard to confidentiality (whether they are their own, or those of third parties).
+The Guidance Note on Procedures for Public Procurement Cases (found at Appendix H of the Technology and Construction Court guide) sets out guidance on these issues, including catering for interested parties and the approach parties should take in providing one another with information, taking into account any genuine concerns with regard to confidentiality (whether they are their own, or those of third parties).

 In Bombardier, not unsurprisingly, the court was clearly heavily swayed by LUL’s public benefit argument for the lifting of the automatic suspension.
 Commercial parties who find themselves in a similar position to the claimants in this case should proceed with caution.
 Public procurement claims raise unique and significant challenges for potential claimants.
 Obtaining early specialist legal advice is key.